-The West Liberty University Concert Artist Series will celebrate its 50th Anniversary in 2014-2015!
+The West Liberty University Concert Artist Series celebrates its 50th Anniversary in 2014-2015!

 The Concert Artist Series is organized and sponsored by the Division of Music and dates all the way back to 1964 (see below).
 Each year, the series brings world-class musicians and performing artists to the West Liberty campus for free concerts (open to the public) and artist masterclasses.
 Events occur in Elbin Auditorium, Kelly Theater, or the Interfaith Chapel.

-The 2014-15 Concert Series is the 50th Anniversary Season!!
-Please join us in celebrating 50 years of world-class musical performances on the Hilltop!
+The 50th Anniversary Season – please join us in celebrating 50 years of world-class musical performances on the Hilltop!

 Colleen Gray, soprano, is an associate professor of music at Slippery Rock University where she teaches voice, language diction, vocal pedagogy and opera performance.
 She holds a DMA in Vocal Performance and Literature from West Virginia University, a MM in Vocal Performance from Duquesne University, and a BS in Music Education from West Chester State College.
 Dr. Gray has also earned a performance certificate from the Accademia Vocale di Lucca, Italy, and completed an apprenticeship with the Pittsburgh Opera Center.
 Dr. Gray’s awards include winning the Jewish Community Center Emerging Artists Competition, the West Chester State College Concerto Competition, the Pottstown Philadelphia Orchestra Competition and the Pittsburgh Concert Society Artist Competition.
 Dr. Gray has performed extensively in Europe and the United States.
 Nanette Kaplan Solomon, pianist and Professor of Music at Slippery Rock University, performs frequently as soloist and chamber musician.
 Dr. Solomon has performed at the Phillips Collection, the National Museum of Women in the Arts, and the French Embassy in Washington, D.C., Wigmore Hall in London, the Lincoln Center Library in New York City, and the Mozarteum in Salzburg, Austria, as well as a guest artist at many colleges and universities.